handresen/mariagdkdoc/pages/coregdk/maps/raster/core_raster_mappackages.md

 permalink: core_raster_mappackages.html
 summary: Explaining the raster mappackages xml-files.
 ---

-## Raster map packages XML

 This page contains documentation on the parameters and names which make up a raster map packages xml file.

 Datasets are evaluated from top to bottom in the xml-file, so if you have multiple datasets that cover the same area and scale/resolution range, the last dataset will cover the first.

+## Example XML's

 The raster map packages file should be named ''*.rastermappackages.xml'' or (versions post 2.0.1) ''*.rastermappackage.xml''.
 The latter is equivalent to ''*.mappackage.xml'' for vector maps and contains only one mappackage where as the ''*.rastermappackage**s**.xml'' can contain multiple mappackages.

 {% include callout.html content="Note that all elements and attributes in the xml-files should be lowercase unless otherwise noted." type="info" %}

-### Example rastermappackages.xml
+Example rastermappackage**s**.xml:

 ```xml
 <mappackages>